Kriegslustig/Docker-Meteorbase/README.md

 The componentized version runs a demeteorizer meteor app.
 It doesn't run a MongoDB.
 That is particularly interesting for production.
-You could hypotetically distribute the DB in a cloud.

 ### Step 1
 Initializing a MongoDB container: